 When to go to Stellenbosch:

-Trips and Tours in and around Stellenbosch:
+Trips and Tours in Stellenbosch:

+There are plenty of day trips and tours in Stellenbosch to get the most out of your time in the region.
 Should you want to guide to explore the town (which is easy enough to explore self-guided) or to get out into the wider reaches of the winelands for township tours or adventure activities, visit the Stellenbosch 360 office in town for further information on excursions, guides and itineraries available.